-Previously an actress, Beth has worked with companies around Chicago including Promethean Theatre Ensemble Tangerine Arts Group, Chicago Jewish Theatre, Smoke & Mirror Productions, GroundUp Theatre, and the all women’s improv group Valid Hysteria.
-Shakespearean acting credits include Isabella in Measure for Measure (Promethean Theatre Ensemble); Lucentia in Taming of the Shrew (GroundUp Theatre); and Rosalind in Love’s Labours Lost (Lovers & Madmen).
-Beth has studied Shakespeare’s First Folio with Chicago’s premier First Folio acting teachers, Susan Hart and Jeffrey Carlson.
+Previously an actress, Beth has worked with companies around Chicago including Promethean Theatre Ensemble, Tangerine Arts Group, Chicago Jewish Theatre, Smoke & Mirror Productions, GroundUp Theatre, and the all women’s improv group Valid Hysteria.
+Shakespearean acting credits include Isabella in Measure for Measure (Promethean Theatre Ensemble) and Lucentia in Taming of the Shrew (GroundUp Theatre), among others.
 She is also a graduate of the training center at iO Chicago (formerly ImprovOlympic).

 Board of Directors

-Dawn Evans is a Controller for Monroe Residential Partners LLC.
+Dawn Evans (Treasurer) is Vice President of Finance for Monroe Residential Partners LLC.
 She manages all accounting and financial reporting for the company and its portfolios.
 Ms. Evans started her career on Wall Street working for JP Morgan in their Financial Control Outstanding Division where she became an Accounting Officer.
 After relocating back to her hometown Chicago, she worked for Ernst & Young Kenneth Leventhal Real Estate Group as a Senior Auditor.
 Having a desire to continue her work in real estate finance and accounting she obtained a position at RREEF (Rosenberg Real Estate Equity Funds), which was later acquired by Deutsche Bank.
 At Deutsche Bank Ms. Evans was responsible for the financial affairs of 1 REIT with assets in excess of $565 million and 5 separate account funds with assets in excess of $1 billion.
 After working at Deutsche Bank for over 15 years the fund finance team at Deutsche Bank was acquired by BNY Mellon.
 At BNY Mellon Ms. Evans was responsible for leading a team of fund accountants in all aspects of the day to day activities for the fund administration of a REIT and various separate account funds with assets in excess of $2 Billion.
 Ms. Evans holds a BS degree in Accounting from Hampton University, and an MBA with a concentration in Real Estate Finance from Roosevelt University.
 Previously Ms. Evans served as Treasurer on the Board of Directors for Angel By Myside, NFP.